salina-health/www.salina.ai/content/terms/for-clients.md

 Salina is a software product which generates a transcript from your therapy session, and finds key information for your clinician.

+This is done automatically, by machine, with no human invovlement other than your carer.

+It is deleted when your therapist has used the information, and we don't use it for any other purposes.

 ## Why use Salina?

-- It saves your clinician time, so they can focus on you.
+It saves your clinician time, so they can focus on you.

-- It helps your clinician by measuring changes in things like how quickly you speak.

 ## How does it work?